KoenigSimon/rpi_ws2812b_display/README.md

 - The display engine itself.
 It will read the framebuffer and write the output to the LED Matrices.

-`sudo python3 ./display_engine`
+`sudo python3 ./display_engine.py`

 - An application to test is also included.
+(It can be terminated with ctrl+z instead of crtl+c)

 `DISPLAY=:0 python3 draw_cube.py`